2018ik/2018ik.github.io/_wiki/heart.markdown

 ## Background

-The heart consists of the soul and the conscience.
+The heart consists of the soul and the conscience and is the gateway to the spirit.
 Many times "soul" and "heart" are used interchangeably in the Bible, but there is nonetheless a definite aspect of the conscience in the heart.
 As a result, light comes from the heart.

 Just like how we need a healthy physical heart for our physical living, we likewise need a healthy heart for our psychological and spiritual living.